- Photos & Map

 Safety guidelines

-Mountain hiking trails are predominantly steep, narrow and partly exposed.
-Surefootedness, a head for heights, a good physical condition and mountain experience are required.
-Sturdy shoes with good grip soles are necessary.
+Mountain hiking trails are mostly steep, narrow and partly exposed.
+Sure-footedness, a head for heights, good physical condition and mountain experience are required.
+Sturdy shoes with a grippy sole are necessary.

-- At the Wagenleis, also called "Charren", is the key point of the hike.
-This requires good surefootedness and a head for heights.
-For safety, there are ropes to which you can hold on.
+- At Wagenleis, also called "Charren", is the key section of the hike.
+This requires good sure-footedness and a head for heights.
+For safety, ropes are provided to hold on to.